ElDivinCodino/CVPedestrianCounting/README.md

 ---

-In this project, I have tried several algorithms in order to do a satisfying traking of the cyclists and pedestrians.
+In this project I have tried several algorithms in order to do a satisfying traking of cyclists and pedestrians.
-In the end I found that it was a hard job without background subtraction.
+In the end I found that it was a job hard to achieve without background subtraction.
 For this reason I decided to mix a performing background subtraction algorithm, as MOG2, set with a high threshold in order to delete the biggest noise, and an algorithm able to recognize pretty well the elements from the remaining background, found at https://github.com/andrewssobral/bgslibrary.

 Unfortunately during the tuning of the parameters I understood that this solution is very sensitive, and changing slightly a relevant variable could make the code recognize better the pedestrians but introducing also lot of noise at the same time.